-The Night mode may also be adjusted directly any time a Dolby Digital source is playing by pressing the Night Mode Button ♠ .
-When the button is pressed, D - RANGE will appear in the lower third of the video screen and in the Lower Display Line ♠ / ▼ Navigation Button ♠ within three seconds to select the desired setting.
+The Night mode may also be adjusted directly any time a Dolby Digital source is playing by pressing the Night Mode Button 5.
+When the button is pressed, D - RANGE will appear in the lower third of the video screen and in the Lower Display Line 7.
+Press the ▲/▼ Navigation Button 6 within three seconds to select the desired setting.

-When all settings for the surround setup have been made, press the ▲/▼ Navigation Button 5 so that the ▶ cursor is next to BACK TO MASTER MENU, and press the Set Button 6 to return to the MASTER MENU.
+When all settings for the surround setup have been made, press the ▲/▼ Navigation Button 5 so that the ▶ cursor is next to BACK TO MASTER MENU, and press the Set Button

-On the DTS menu, the selection choices made with the Navigation Button on the remote are determined by a combination of the type of program material in use and whether the 5.1- or 6.1/7.1-channel configuration is in use.
+To return to the MASTER MENU.

-When a DTS digitally encoded source is playing, the choice of modes for 7.1 systems will vary according to the program source (DTS 5.1, DTS-ES Matrix or
+On the DTS menu, the selection choices made with the √ Navigation Button 5 on the remote are determined by a combination of the type of program material in use and whether the 5.1- or 6.1/7.1-channel configuration is in use.

-DTS-ES Discrete).
-Press the √/► Navigation Button (5) to scroll through the choices available for your system and the program in use.
-The DTS Neo:6 Music mode is available with analog and PCM digital stereo sources and the DTS Neo:6 Cinema mode may be used with matrix surround-encoded sources for an enhanced 5.1-channel sound field.
+When a DTS source is playing, the choice of modes for 7.1 systems will vary according to the type of program source (DTS 5.1, DTS-ES Matrix or DTS-ES Discrete).
+Press the ◀/▶ Navigation Button 4 to scroll through the choices that are available for your system and the program in use.
+The DTS Neo:6 Music mode is available with analog and PCM digital stereo sources and the DTS Neo:6 Cinema mode is available with analog matrix surround-encoded sources to deliver an enhanced 5.1-channel sound field.

-When the 5.1 configuration is in use, the DPR will automatically select the 5.1 version of DTS processing when a DTS data stream is detected.
-When the 6.1/7.1 mode is selected, the DTS-ES Discrete mode will automatically be activated for DTS sources with the ES Discrete "flag."
-When a non-ES DTS disc is in use, you may select the DTS-ES Matrix mode to create a full 7.1 surround mode.
-See page 32 for an explanation of the DTS modes.
+When the 5.1 configuration is in use, the AVR will automatically select the 5.1 version of DTS processing when a DTS data stream is selected.
+When the 6.1/7.1 mode is selected, the DTS-ES Discrete mode will automatically be activated when a DTS source with the ES Discrete "flag" is in use.
+When a non-ES DTS disc is in use, you may select the DTS-ES Matrix mode through this menu to create a full eight-speaker surround mode.
+See page 32 for a complete explanation of the DTS modes.